-If an employee tests positive for Covis we will follow most current CDC abolt guidelines for closures.
-All surface will he sprayed down with a bleach /water solution per O.C.F.S guidelines.
-Bleach will be purchased by the school.
+If an employer tests positive for Covid we will follow most current coc about guidelines for closures.
+All surface will he sprayed down with a bleach fwater solution per O.C.F.S guidelines.
+Bleach will he purchased by the school.

 In the case of an employee testing positive for COVID-19, how will you trace close contacts in the workplace?
 How will you inform close contacts that they may have been exposed to COVID-19?

-Staff member that tests positive will be questioned on which rooms shu has been in and which enoployees she has cond in contact with.
-(III staff members that work with this employee will be notified in person or with a phone call.
+Stall member that tests positive will be questioned on which rooms shy has been in and which employees she has come in contact with.

+(III stall members that work with this employee will be notified.)

+In person or with a phone call.